 Cycling:

-When setting up a new aquarium it is important to first complete a thorough cycling so that the beneficial bacteria needed for ammonia and nitrite conversion can be established.
-In a mature aquarium it is important not to over clean the bacterial environment to maintain a healthy level of nitrogen cycling.
-Once nitrifying bacteria is present it can begin to metabolize the harmful ammonia produced by decaying plants, uneaten food and decomposing fish waste.
+When setting up a new aquarium, it’s crucial to first complete a thorough cycling process.
+This allows the beneficial bacteria, essential for converting ammonia and nitrite, to establish themselves.
+In a mature aquarium, it’s equally important not to over-clean the bacterial environment to maintain a healthy nitrogen cycle.
+Once nitrifying bacteria are present, they can start breaking down the harmful ammonia produced by decaying plants, uneaten food, and decomposing fish waste.

 Process:

-The pH of aquarium water can affect ammonia levels greatly.
-Water will contain two forms of ammonia: pure NH3 and the ammonium ion NH4 .
-Ammonia in its pure chemical state is more toxic than the ammonium ion, but both still pose a threat to the lives of your fish.
-Highly alkaline water contains higher amounts of pure ammonia while slightly acidic water contains higher amounts of the ammonium ion.
-The difference in the chemistry of the two substances is minuscule but the affects can make all the difference in the health of your fish.
-It is a known fact that ammonia poisoning is more common at high alkaline pH levels.
+The pH level of aquarium water significantly affects ammonia levels.
+Water contains two forms of ammonia: pure NH3 and the ammonium ion NH4 .
+Pure ammonia is more toxic than the ammonium ion, but both are harmful to fish.
+Highly alkaline water tends to have higher levels of pure ammonia, while slightly acidic water has more ammonium ions.
+Although the chemical difference between the two forms is small, the impact on your fish’s health can be significant.
+It’s well-known that ammonia poisoning is more likely to occur in highly alkaline water.

 Ammonia: